ÉDIFICE WILDER | ESPACE VERT

 Frédérique PAX Dumas is a performing artist and multidisciplinary creator with a specialised background in street dance.
 She is deeply interested in the creative process and the power of artistic expression as a tool for transformation, which has led her to develop a specific artistic approach.
 From this unique approach, she creates teaching methods that are shared in Europe and the United States as well as with several renowned dance companies.
 She performed at the renowned street dance festival Breakin Convention (London) with the production Hannah, a duet co-created with Genevieve Lou.

-Choreography and performance Jeanette Kotowich
+Choreography, performance and production Jeanette Kotowich

-Creative direction and outside eye Deanna Peters
+Creative production and outside eye Deanna Peters/Mutable Subject

-Lighting design James Proudfoot
+Lighting James Proudfoot

-Music and singing Kathleen Nisbet
+Sound, fiddle and vocals Kathleen Nisbet

 Through memories of her childhood summers embraced by the Kah-tep-was (Nêhiyaw for “river that calls”) valley, Jeanette Kotowich evokes the lasting impression left by the inspiring vast prairie and the gently rolling hills.
 Kah-tep-was is a 2-kilometre wide, 180-metre-deep valley, a sacred place that calls generations of peoples for gathering, hunting, and spiritual replenishment.